-I am a Postdoctoral Researcher in the Human-Computer Interaction Institute at Carnegie Mellon University, working with Professor Jodi Forlizzi and Professor John Zimmerman.
-I earned my Ph.D. from Seoul National University under the guidance of professor Bongwon Suh.
+Changhoon Oh is a Post Doctoral Research Fellow of Computer Science at Boston College, working with Professor Nam Wook Kim.
+He also worked as a Postdoctoral Researcher in the Human-Computer Interaction Institute at Carnegie Mellon University, collaborating with Professor Jodi Forlizzi and Professor John Zimmerman.
+He earned his Ph.D. from Seoul National University under the guidance of Professor Bongwon Suh.

 - Dec 13 2019: Two papers “Understanding User Perception of Automated News Generation System (principal author)” and “Bot in the Bunch: Facilitating Group Chat Discussion by Improving Efficiency and Participation with a Chatbot” have been conditionally accepted to CHI 2020.